benspector3/circularity-summer-2020/README.md

 **CODE**: Identify your repetitive code that creates a circle and move it inside a `for` loop.
 The loop should run 100 times. and you can use the `{code block}` below for your loop:

-(Note: completing this step will cause your circles to stop moving.
+(Note: completing this step will cause your circles to disappear.
 We'll get to that in the next step)